Jacqui Dupuy

-Jacqueline Dupuy (born 9 July 1994) is an Australian rules footballer playing for the Gold Coast Suns in the AFL Women's (AFLW).
+Jacqueline Dupuy (born 9 July 1994) is an Australian rules footballer playing for the Hawthorn Football Club in the AFL Women's (AFLW).

 Football career

 Dupuy played football in Cairns and moved to the Sunshine Coast to play for Maroochydore to further her career opportunities.
 She made her AFLW debut for the Suns in round 1 of 2022 season 6 and kicked her first AFLW goal in round 2.